-The major framework of the curriculum focuses on the development of clinical decision making utilizing the nursing process as a problem solving methodology.
+The major framework of the curriculum focuses on the development of clinical judgement/decision making utilizing the nursing process as a problem solving methodology.
 The nursing process is a scientific, problem-solving method used to deliver quality, individualized, safe nursing care to diverse groups of individuals across the age spectrum.
 Effective utilization of the nursing process incorporates critical thinking, clinical reasoning and integration of evidence-based practice.
-These concepts are introduced in NUR 101: Practical Nursing I and NUR 111: Intro to Health Concepts and expanded throughout the Practical Nursing and Associate Degree Nursing curricula as a basis for clinical decision-making and nursing practice.
+These concepts are introduced in NUR 101: Practical Nursing I and NUR 111: Intro to Health Concepts and expanded throughout the Practical Nursing and Associate Degree Nursing curricula as a basis for clinical judgement/decision-making and nursing practice.
 The nursing process utilizes circular steps for planning and providing nursing care.
-A four-step nursing process is introduced in NUR 101: Practical Nursing program as a basis for nursing practice.
+A four-step nursing process is introduced in NUR 101: Practical Nursing I and is expanded throughout the Practical Nursing program as a basis for nursing practice.